 EDITOR IN CHIEF: JAMES ALLEN HALL

 James Allen Hall’s first book of poems, Now You’re the Enemy, won awards from the Lambda Literary Foundation, the Texas Institute of Letters, and the Fellowship of Southern Writers.
-His second book of poems, Romantic Comedy, won the 2020 Levis Reading Prize and will be published by Four Way Books in 2023.
-His book of lyric personal essays, I Liked You Better Before I Knew You So Well, won the 2016 Cleveland State University Poetry Center Essay Collection Award, judged by Chris Kraus.
+Their second book of poems, Romantic Comedy, was chosen for the Levis Reading Prize by Diane Seuss and will be published by Four Way Books in 2023.
+Their book of lyric personal essays, I Liked You Better Before I Knew You So Well, won the 2016 Cleveland State University Poetry Center Essay Collection Award, judged by Chris Kraus.
 Recent poems and essays have appeared in Ploughshares, Georgia Review, A Public Space, New England Review, Bennington Review, and in Best American Poetry 2012.
-He is the recipient of fellowships from the National Endowment for the Arts, the New York Foundation of the Arts, the University of Arizona Poetry Center, the Sewanee Writers’ Conference, and the Bread Loaf Writers’ Conference.
-He teaches creative writing and literature at Washington College, where he serves as an associate professor of English and directs the Rose O’Neill Literary House.
+They are the recipient of fellowships from the National Endowment for the Arts, the New York Foundation of the Arts, the University of Arizona Poetry Center, the Sewanee Writers’ Conference, and the Bread Loaf Writers’ Conference.
+They teach creative writing and literature at Washington College, where they serve as an associate professor of English and director of the Rose O’Neill Literary House.

 Roy Kesey’s latest books are the short story collection Any Deadly Thing (Dzanc Books), the novel Pacazo (Dzanc Books/Jonathan Cape), and his translations of Pola Oloixarac’s novels Savage Theories and Dark Constellations (Soho Press).
 He is the winner of an NEA grant for fiction and a PEN/Heim grant for translation.
 His short stories, essays, translations and poems have appeared in over a hundred magazines and anthologies, including Best American Short Stories and New Sudden Fiction.